sfxon/betterTime/README.md

 ## Documentation

+1. User Documentation
+A user documentation will follow in the future.

+2. Technical Documentation
-A brief documentation can be found in the ```doc``` folder.
+The Technical Documentation can be found in the ```docs``` folder.

-These are the topics of the documentation:

-* Coding-Standards,
-* Definition-of-Done,
-* Design-Decisions,
-* DLH-Combobox-Elements,
-* Internal-Statistics,
-* Pagination,
-* Linter/PHP-CS-Fixer/Source-Code-Quality,
-* Settings
+It consists of documents, that describe how to use parts of the software in a technical way and is aimed to be used by admins and software developers.
+All documentation is written in Markdown.